igor-rodrigues-ss/validathon/README.md

 from validathon.validations import Required, MinLengthStr

-class CustomException(Exception): # Can be a HTTP Exception from some web framework.
-(Django, Flaskm aiohttp etc....)
+class CustomException(Exception): # Can be a HTTPException from some web framework.
+(Django, Flask, aiohttp etc....)

     def __init__(self):
         super().__init__('My HTTP Exception')